PerseusKyogre09/Steganography/README.md

 ## License

-MIT License - Feel free to use, modify, and distribute!
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.